modernatx/rna_theophylline_free_energy_calculations/fe_calcs_with_0_or_2_mg/README.md

 # Free energy calculations with RNA model with zero or two Mg2+ ions

-This repository contains equilibration and alchemical free energy calculations of theophylline and its analogues.
+This directory contains equilibration and alchemical free energy calculations of theophylline and its analogs using BFEE2 Alchemical Route.

+### Directory Map ###

+Directories were organized using the following structure:  `[#-ligand]/[#-condition]/[#-protocol]/[#-replicate]/`. eg. For example the first replicate of the simulations of theophylline with RNA aptamer with 55 mM NaCl condition and 2 structural Mg2+ ions with our default alchemical protocol can be found in this path: `2-theophylline/3-55NaCl_Mg/1-40winCmplx_30winLig/1-rep1/`.

 For the "1-rna_only" system, only equilibration is done, to check if the RNA undergoes large conformational changes without the bound ligand or not.

-### Directoy map ###

 ```
 .
+├── 1-rna_only                                          : directory for equilibration of RNA-only system
-├── 2-theophylline                                      : system directory named by ligands
+├── 2-theophylline                                      : system directory for RNA-ligand complexes named by ligands
 │   ├── 1-150KCl_Mg                                     : condition director (salt and Mg)
 │   │   ├── 1-40winCmplx_30winLig                       : alchemical protocol directory (number of labda windows)
 │   │   │   ├── 1-rep1					: replica directory